chamikasudusinghe/nocml/README.md

 Encrypted Packet Monitoring Using ML

-Following are the results derived by the current models.
+Following are the results derived by the current models for each router from r0 till r15.
 Under each model, final train accuracy, validaction accuracy and test accuracy are mentioned.

 wat-r0-model-v1.ipynb
 train   :   89.89%